-Similarly, as demonstrated by the map below, there is a high concentration of tobacco retailers in the City of Hamilton operating close to schools-the larger the blue dot, the
+Similarly, as demonstrated by the map below, there is a high concentration of tobacco retailers in the City of Hamilton operating close to schools-the larger the blue dot, the more retailers operating within one kilometer of a school.
+The schools having no tobacco outlets within a kilometer are represented by the orange dots, of which there are only two.

 GIS mapping of tobacco retailers in the city of Buffalo, New York, produced very similar results to those of Hamilton.
 The census tracts with the lowest and second lowest income quartiles had 2.5 times more tobacco vendors than the census tracts with the highest income quartile.
 In low income census tracts, there are about 17.2 tobacco retail outlets per 10,000 people, compared to 6.7 tobacco vendors per 10,000 people in high income census tracts.
 The location of tobacco retailers in relation to schools is of particular concern.
-One-third of all tobacco retail outlets are within 1,000 feet of a Buffalo city school and two-thirds of schools have at least one tobacco outlet within 1,000 feet of the school property.65
+One-third of all tobacco retail outlets are within 1,000 feet of a Buffalo city school and two-thirds of schools have at least one tobacco outlet within 1,000 feet of the school property.

 Tobacco control research is supported by a significant and growing body of evidence from other fields that retailers of alcohol and fast foods likewise target neighbourhoods with a higher proportion of minorities and with lower socio-economic status.
-The research shows further that the higher density of outlets in these neighbourhoods results in corresponding higher rates of alcohol-related problems and overweight/obesity among the local population.^{66,67}
+The research shows further that the higher density of outlets in these neighbourhoods results in corresponding higher rates of alcohol-related problems and overweight/obesity among the local population.